6 Great Eye Exercises To Beat Eye Strain

 That said – eye exercises are not effective for some conditions, including:

-- MyopiaWhen distance vision is blurry, but near vision is clear (near-sightedness.
+- MyopiaWhen distance vision is blurry, but near vision is clear.
+Also known as near-sightedness.

-- HyperopiaWhen near vision is blurry, but distance vision is clear (far-sightedness).
+- HyperopiaWhen near vision is blurry, but distance vision is clear.
+Also known as farsightedness.

 - PresbyopiaWhen nearby objects gradually become blurrier with age.